If you’ve said goodbye to your tax pro in favor of tax software, you aren’t alone.

 “You’re planning for subsequent years.
 You want someone who is available after tax season ends; that’s the value of a tax pro.
 They’re not just preparing your return, they’re giving you advice all year round.”

-One Job, No Home, and No Investments: Go Online
+One Job, No Home, and No Investments: Go with Tax Software

 The more complicated your tax situation gets, the more it demands a professional to crunch the numbers, ask questions and get answers.